 The same day the employees gained access to Acadia, they shared photos of the jammed machine back to the plant manager.
 He quickly worked out a solution and fixed the problem permanently.

 It’s unclear when or if the manager would have learned about the issue without this feedback, but the amount of waste saved by the fix is adding up quickly.

-We have dozens of similar stories of process improvements, waste reductions and new efficiencies that have come from our customers’ employees.
+We have dozens of similar stories of process improvements, waste reductions, and new efficiencies that have come from our clients’ employees.

 Leadership support is critical

 It goes without saying that if leadership isn’t bought in, changes like these will never happen.
 But powerful and sustained changes can be made when a strong leader gets behind a change.